 - 1. Heel on Leash (forward, halt, right turn, left turn, slow, normal, and fast).
 The last order signifies that the handler and dog must break pace.
-These orders may be given verbally or - by utilizing posted signs Maximum points 40 - 2.
-Figure Eight (on Leash)......Maximum points 40 - 3.
-Sit for Exam (on Leash) Maximum points 40 - 4.
-Sit Stay (walk around ring) Maximum points 40 - 5.
-Recall (off leash front/no finish) Maximum points 40
+These orders may be given verbally or

 NOTE: If a 4-H'er and his/her dog receive a qualifying score in Beginner Novice II, they then move to Pre Novice.
 If a 4-H'er and his/her dog do not receive a qualifying score in Beginner Novice II, they stay in Beginner Novice II.